andrewcooke/gears.py/README.md

 The y axis shows the gear ratio; the x axis shows the gear index.
-To be more precise, the y axis is the natural log of the [gain ratio](http://www.sheldonbrown.com/gain.html) and so takes acount of wheel size and crank length).
+To be more precise, the y axis is the natural log of the [gain ratio](http://www.sheldonbrown.com/gain.html) and so takes acount of wheel size and crank length.
 But you don't need to understand that to use the plots - just understand that larger numbers are bigger gears and compare by eye.